resolvingarchitecture/ra-docs/README.md

 Most projects in Resolving Architecture's GitHub space were designed for deployment to the Service Bus project.
 The Service Bus projects uses the SEDA Bus project as its Message-Oriented Middleware (MOM).

 The original services are Java based.
-Java implemented projects are slowly being implemented in Rust to supporting implementing within an operating system and in Typescript for use in browsers.
+Java implemented projects are slowly being implemented in Rust to support integration within the Redox operating system (written in Rust) and in Typescript for use in browsers.

 * SEDA Bus is the foundational library for dapps where all message integration occurs between services.
     * [Java](https://github.com/resolvingarchitecture/seda-bus-java) - Fully working